learn-co-curriculum/dsc-probability-density-function-lab/README.md

 # The Probability Density Function - Lab

 ## Introduction
-In this lab we will look at building visualizations known as **density plots** to estimate the probability density for a given set of data.
+In this lab, we will look at building visualizations known as **density plots** to estimate the probability density for a given set of data.

 ## Objectives

 You will be able to:

-* Calculate the PDF from given dataset containing real valued random variables
+* Calculate the PDF from a given dataset containing real-valued random variables
 * Plot density functions and comment on the shape of the plot
 * Plot density functions using seaborn

 ## Let's get started

-We shall import all the required libraries for you for this lab.
+Let's import the necessary libraries for this lab.

 ```python